william-spongberg/my-data/README.md

 ## Making it profitable

+We will be moving to [Deno SaaSKit](https://deno.com/saaskit) in the future to allow for payments and educational blogs.

 _Note that these prices are just placeholders for now - not sure how much this service will cost once scaled._

 - Free tier: what is my data worth + ad insights